 If you're a bit behind, some services also allow you to download episodes to your device.
 Take advantage of this option if you have a flight, want something to keep on hand while waiting in long lines, or know the internet won't be reliable.

 A few notes on each of the major options:

 This might go under different names based on the service you're using, but "authenticated streaming" can simply mean that you're streaming content under the condition that you're signing in using a cable account to verify that you have a plan.

-These types of services are offered either by a cable provider such as Comcast or Verizon, or a network such as HBO.
-For example, if you have HBO through your cable provider, then you could go to HBO Go (although that’s now available separately), select your television provider and provide relevant login details, and watch your favorite programs from them wherever you'd like.
+These services are offered by either cable providers such as Comcast or Verizon or a network such as HBO.
+For example, if you have HBO through your cable provider, you could go to HBO Go (although it's now available separately.)
+Simply select your television provider and provide relevant login details, and watch your favorite programs from them wherever you'd like.

-They can operate in many ways, on different types of devices, and at different levels of convenience.
-Ultimately, you'll want to do some research to make sure that you can watch the shows you'd like, but once you're set up it can be rather intuitive (and by their nature, you’ll only have access through your cable plan to one or two of them).
+They can operate in many ways, on different types of devices, and with varying levels of convenience.
+Ultimately, you'll want to do some research to make sure that you can watch the shows you'd like, but it can be relatively intuitive once you're set up.

 Here are a few TV Everywhere services (or service providers) you may want to use or consider:

-Similar in a few ways to DIRECTV, DISH has DISH Anywhere, which allows for live streaming, recorded programs, and also the ability to watch programs recorded on your DVR right from your device, which might make it a great option if you can set it up beforehand.
+Like DIRECTV, DISH has DISH Anywhere, which allows for live streaming, recorded programs, and the ability to watch programs recorded on your DVR right from your device.

 Verizon will allow you to use your Fios account to stream a great deal of content, including some of your favorite shows.
 They have paired with many networks and have perhaps one of the most impressive libraries available for streaming, depending on your plan with the company.